-In most cases, the implementation of the Modern Half a Loaf gifting strategy is included in the price of a full Medicaid planning package.
+The implementation of the Modern Half a Loaf gifting strategy is generally included in the price of a full Medicaid planning package.
 On average, experienced Medicaid planning attorneys charge clients between $7,750 and $15,000 for this type of package.
-(Non-attorney Medicaid planners are a good option and their services are less costly).
-While this may seem costly, this approach can help families save hundreds of thousands of dollars in nursing home costs.
-There may be an additional approximate fee of $1,750 – $2,000 for the creation a short-term annuity.
-Therefore, if promissory notes are permitted in the state in which one resides, this is desirable, as there are no fees associated with creating a promissory note.
+Utilizing a non-attorney Medicaid planner is also a good option and their services are less costly.
+While the cost of Medicaid planning may seem high, this approach can help families save hundreds of thousands of dollars in nursing home costs.
+There may be an additional approximate fee of $1,750 – $2,000 for the creation of a short-term annuity.
+If promissory notes are permitted in the state in which one resides, this is desirable, as there are no fees associated with creating a promissory note.
 Click here to find a professional Medicaid planner in your area.

 Reverse Half a Loaf